 OSHA regulation, they cover situations when employees are exposed

-to hazardous materials although many states do require compliance with ANSI/ISEA 358.1.
+to hazardous materials and many states do require compliance with ANSI/ISEA 358.1.
 ANSI's definition of "hazardous material"

-includes caustics, as well as additional substances and compounds that have the
+includes caustics and additional substances and compounds that have the

 capability of producing adverse effects on the health and safety of humans.